nitro44x/cudaOversubscribe/README.md

 When attempting to operate on 20 GB of data (-t 20 cli option), the volume of data transfered to the device jumped to 202 GB and device to host jumped to 192 GB.
-This number matches the number of times the experiment is run (10 times), so this equates to transfering all of the data once per iteration.
+This number matches the number of times the experiment is run (10 times), so this equates to transferring all of the data once per iteration.

-The runtimes of addArray reflect this increased volumn memory transfers with a range of 21ms - 61ms.
+The runtimes of addArray reflect this increased volume memory transfers with a range of 21ms - 61ms.
 Note that the batch size is the same, so the runtime of addArray is a 1:1 comparison.